Who We Are

 Judy Stavisky, MPH, M.ED joined the Welcoming Center as a Senior Advisor with a long career in non-profit management and philanthropy.

 She served as the National Executive Director of Friends of the Children, a five state mentoring program that matches vulnerable children to paid mentors.
-Friends was featured in the New York Times and won the Purpose Prize for its pioneering approach to social change.
 Prior to assuming the helm at Friends, Judy served as a Senior Program Officer at the Robert Wood Johnson Foundation where she managed a portfolio of $100 million of human service investments that supported vulnerable populations.
 Judy has written a book with two nuns about the journey of the children of immigrants in a West Philly parochial school.
 She attended University of California and earned a pubic health degree from Yale Medical School.

 Stephanie Sun is Project Manager at the Welcoming Center.
 She majored in Communication Management and International Relations, and has a passion for facilitating cross-cultural communication and international businesses development.